1975 World Series

-The Reds, at the height of their Big Red Machine dynasty, recorded a franchise-high 108 victories in 1975 and won the NL West division by 20 games over the Los Angeles Dodgers, then defeated the Pittsburgh Pirates, three games to none, in the NL Championship Series.
-The Red Sox won the AL East division by 4 1/2 games over the Baltimore Orioles, then defeated the three-time defending World Series champion Oakland Athletics, three games to none, in the AL Championship Series.
 The sixth game of the World Series was a 12-inning classic at Boston's Fenway Park, which culminated with a walk-off home run by Carlton Fisk to extend the series to seven games.
-The Reds rallied from a 3–0 deficit to win the seventh and deciding game of the series on a ninth-inning single by Joe Morgan.
+The Reds rallied from a 3–0 deficit to win the seventh and deciding game of the series on a ninth-inning single by Joe Morgan after being seven outs away from elimination.

-It was Cincinnati's third World Series appearance in six years, losing in 1970 to Baltimore and in 1972 to Oakland.
-It was the first of back-to-back championships for the Reds.
-For the Red Sox, the 1975 World Series was their first World Series appearance since losing to St. Louis in seven games in 1967.
-It would be 11 more years until Boston returned to the World Series in 1986, in which they suffered another seven-game loss to the New York Mets.

 This was the fourth time in five years that a seven-game World Series winner (following Pittsburgh in 1971, and Oakland in 1972 and 1973) was outscored.

 Reds third baseman Pete Rose was named World Series MVP.
 Rose batted .370 with 10 hits and two RBIs and scored 3 runs.

 None of the six umpires in this World Series worked a previous Fall Classic, and two, Art Frantz and George Maloney, would not umpire in another.

+Background

+Cincinnati Reds

+The Reds, at the height of their Big Red Machine dynasty, recorded a franchise-high 108 victories in 1975 and won the NL West division by 20 games over the Los Angeles Dodgers.
+In the postseason, they swept their archrival in the Pittsburgh Pirates in the NLCS to reach the World Series for the third time this decade.

+Boston Red Sox

+The Red Sox won the AL East division by 4 1/2 games over the Baltimore Orioles.
+In the postseason, they swept the three-time defending World Series champion Oakland Athletics in the ALCS to win their first pennant in eight years.
+For the Red Sox, the 1975 World Series was their first World Series appearance since losing to the St. Louis Cardinals in seven games in 1967.